Tax-Free Childcare: Being in the UK

 Where the claimant is an eligible person immediately before the start of the temporary absence and the absence:

-- Does not exceed 8 weeks; or
+- Is not expected to exceed and does not exceed 8 weeks; or

 - Does not exceed 6 months and is solely in connection with the person (or their child or partner) undergoing treatment for an illness or physical or mental impairment under the supervision of a qualified practitioner; or